A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: Abstract

 \section{Abstract}

 Recent studies have highlighted the benefits of generating multiple synthetic datasets for supervised learning, from increased accuracy to more effective model selection and uncertainty estimation.
 These benefits have clear empirical support, but the theoretical understanding of them is currently very light.
 We seek to increase the theoretical understanding by deriving bias-variance decompositions for several settings of using multiple synthetic datasets, including differentially private synthetic data.
-Our theory predicts multiple synthetic datasets to be especially beneficial for high-variance downstream predictors, and yields a simple rule of thumb to select the appropriate number of synthetic datasets in the case of mean-squared error and Brier score.
-We investigate how our theory works in practice by evaluating the performance of an ensemble over many synthetic datasets for several real datasets and downstream predictors.
-The results follow our theory, showing that our insights are practically relevant.
+Our theory yields a simple rule of thumb to select the appropriate number of synthetic datasets in the case of mean-squared error and Brier score.
+We investigate how our theory works in practice with several real datasets, downstream predictors and error metrics.
+As our theory predicts, multiple synthetic datasets often improve accuracy, while a single large synthetic dataset gives at best minimal improvement, showing that our insights are practically relevant.

-\section{Introduction}
+\section{INTRODUCTION}

 Synthetic data has recently attracted significant attention for several applications in machine learning.
 The idea is to generate a dataset that preserves the population-level attributes of the real data.
 This makes the synthetic data useful for analysis, while also accomplishing a secondary task, such as improving model evaluation~\citep{vanbreugelCanYouRely2023}, fairness~\citep{vanbreugelDECAFGeneratingFair2021}, data augmentation~\citep{antoniouDataAugmentationGenerative2018,dasConditionalSyntheticData2022} or privacy~\citep{liewDataDistortionProbability1985, rubin1993statistical}.
-For privacy, \emph{differential privacy} (DP)~\citep{dworkCalibratingNoiseSensitivity2006} is often combined with synthetic data generation~\citep{hardtSimplePracticalAlgorithm2012,mckennaWinningNISTContest2021} to achieve provable privacy protection, since releasing synthetic data without DP can be vulnerable to membership inference attacks~\citep{stadlerSyntheticDataAnonymisation2022a,vanbreugelMembershipInferenceAttacks2023,meeusAchillesHeelsVulnerable2023}.
+For privacy, \emph{differential privacy} (DP)~\citep{dworkCalibratingNoiseSensitivity2006} is often combined with synthetic data generation~\citep{hardtSimplePracticalAlgorithm2012,mckennaWinningNISTContest2021} to achieve provable privacy protection, since releasing synthetic data without DP can be vulnerable to membership inference attacks~\citep{stadlerSyntheticDataAnonymisation2022,vanbreugelMembershipInferenceAttacks2023,meeusAchillesHeelsVulnerable2023}.

 Several lines of work have considered generating multiple synthetic datasets from one real dataset for various purposes, including statistical inference~\citep{rubin1993statistical,raghunathanMultipleImputationStatistical2003,raisaConsistentBayesianInference2023} and supervised learning~\citep{vanbreugelSyntheticDataReal2023}, the latter of which is our focus.